Azure/ShieldGuard/docs/manual/writing-policy.md

 ### Policy Documentation

-Even though each rule can provide an advisory message to help configuration authors to understand why one or more rules have failed during the execution, however, sometimes it's still challenge to provide detailed background, explanations and mitigation steps.
+Even though each rule can provide an advisory message to help configuration authors to understand why one or more rules have failed during the execution, sometimes it's still challenge to provide detailed background, explanations and mitigation steps.
 Therefore, in ShieldGuard, we prompt the documentation with higher priority: each rule comes with an optional documentation.
 These documentations can be referenced via a URL, which is defined in the policy package settings.

 <details>